yaoming16/TOP-Testing-Practice/README.md

 ## Also Check out

-The Odin Project Computer Science and Data Structures: https://github.com/yaoming16/TOP-Computer-Science-and-Data-Structures All prjects I did for The Odin Project: https://yaoming16.github.io/TOP-Homepage/
+- The Odin Project Computer Science and Data Structures: https://github.com/yaoming16/TOP-Computer-Science-and-Data-Structures
+- All projects I did for The Odin Project: https://yaoming16.github.io/TOP-Homepage/